NeoMatrix14241/VisionLane/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.10 or higher (Tested from 3.10 to 3.12.6)
-- NVIDIA GPU with CUDA support (optional, but recommended)
+- NVIDIA GPU with CUDA/recently supported drivers (optional, else will fallback to CPU)
 - Windows/Linux OS

 ## Roadmap